Data Privacy Policy

 According to § 132 BAO, for example, we are legally obligated to store accounting documents (e.g. invoices, receipts) for a period of at least 7 years (longer in the case of legal disputes).

-Uploaded documents (image files, etc.) are not saved.
+Uploaded documents (image, PDFs and DOCX files, etc.) are not saved by default.
 You may have the option to save documents with the associated found plagiarism/manipulations and load them again later within the web application.
 Whether a document should be saved is optionally selectable by you.
 The document will then be stored on our server for a maximum of one month and then deleted.
 Uploaded and saved documents are used by us exclusively for the fulfillment of our contractual obligations.

 National data protection regulations in Austria: In addition to the data protection regulations of the GDPR, national regulations on data protection apply in Austria.
 These include the Federal Act on the Protection of Individuals regarding the Processing of Personal Data (Data Protection Act – DSG).
 In particular, the Data Protection Act contains special regulations on the right to information, the right to rectification or erasure, the processing of special categories of personal data, processing for other purposes and transmission, and automated decision-making in individual cases.